zemw/page/misc/_posts/2021-08-08-causality.md

 identified by randomized experiment, which is a variance-inducing factor precisely speaking, as the true causality that can be generalized and applied to real applications.
-It would be dull to advise one that wants higher income to finish a PhD based on the empirical results that more education leads to higher income.
+It would be dull to advise one who wants higher income to finish a PhD based on the empirical results that more education leads to higher income.
-It would be equally unwise to advice the government that lower interest rate will always bring about higher growth, even if we can set up an experiment and rigorously test out that lower interest rate leads to higher GDP growth.
+It would be equally unwise to advise the government that lower interest rate will always bring about higher growth, even if we can set up an experiment and rigorously test out that lower interest rate leads to higher GDP growth.
 Such advice can never be made purely based on empirical findings without a proper understanding of the nature of economic growth and interest rate and the various mechanisms that link them together.
-In this concern, digging the data to the bottom to find the exact causal factor does not seem rewarding given the required amount of work.
+To this concern, digging the data to the bottom to find the exact causal factor does not seem rewarding given the required amount of work.
 It is more reasonable to simply acknowledge the historical correlation between interest rate and GDP growth, and leave the rest to theoretical